Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 <br>

-:thinking_face: Do you have an idea what we could do with those two data sets?
+:thinking_face: Do you have an idea for what we could do with those two data sets?
 What quantities might we be interested in?

 ---

 ## Relationship between ASVs

-One of the basic things we might want to see is how the sequences across all samples are related to one another.
-We are interested in their *phylogeny*.
+One of the basic things we might want to look at is how the sequences across all samples are related to one another.
+That is, we are often interested in their *phylogeny*.

 ---